boazbk/tcs/lec_00_1_math_background.md

 We say that $G=(V,E)$ is a _directed acyclic graph (DAG)_ if it is a directed graph and there does not exist a list of vertices $u_0,u_1,\ldots,u_k \in V$ such that $u_0=u_k$ and for every $i\in [k]$, the edge $u_i \rightarrow u_{i+1}$ is in $E$.

 The lemmas we mentioned above have analogs for directed graphs.
-We again leave the proofs (which are essentially identical to their undirected analogs) as exercises for the reader:
+We again leave the proofs (which are essentially identical to their undirected analogs) as exercises.

 > ### {.lemma #diredgreesegeslem}
 In any directed graph $G=(V,E)$, the sum of the in-degrees is equal to the sum of the out-degrees, which is equal to the number of edges.